Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Applications of noncommutative Fourier series

 where the notation $\psi_p(r,\theta,\varphi)$ stresses that the argument of $\psi$ depends on $p$.
 Changing the integration variable from $\theta$ to $u=\|p\|\cos(\theta)$ makes it possible to integrate the delta function, leading to

 No further simplification is available, in general, for arbitrary functions $\psi$.

-For class functions, which are constant on conjugacy classes, the integral \eqref{e106} does simplify drastically.
-Such functions only depend on $r$, so the sum over $m$ and the integral over $\varphi$ can be carried out explicitly.
+\paragraph{Class functions.} By definition, a class function is a function $\psi(g)$ which is constant on conjugacy classes, meaning that $\psi(h g h^{-1}) = \psi(g)$ for all $g,h\in G$.
+The integral \eqref{e106} simplifies drastically for any such function.
+In the SU(2) case, class functions only depend on the radial coordinate $r$, so the sum over $m$ and the integral over $\varphi$ can be carried out explicitly.
 The result is

 A basis of class functions is provided by the characters of irreducible representations.
 Let us therefore compute the Fourier transform of the character of a highest-weight representation of SU(2)---say $\rho_{\lambda}$, with spin $\lambda$, in the Hilbert space $\mathbb C^{2\lambda+1}$.
 In principal branch coordinates, the character of the representation reads